astoilkov/main-thread-scheduling/readme.md

 ## Need consulting help?

-Need help with your performance or consulting on how to integrate `main-thread-scheduling` in your project?
+Need help with performance or consulting on how to integrate `main-thread-scheduling` in your project?
 Write to me at [hello@astoilkov.com](hello@astoilkov.com).

 <!--